jeroenvanderzwam/ooanalyzer/readme.md

 To use the analyzer load your binary of choice, make sure the fact exporter analyzer is selected and run the analysis.

+The binaries in the folders 32bit/binaries and 64bit/binaries are used for this research.
+The ground truths are located in 32bit/ground truths and 64bit/ground truths.

 ## Configuration

 The option ExportPath enables you to export the facts to a location of your choice.